smaclell/smaclell.github.io/_drafts/essential-configuration.md

 simplifying your application's configuration.
 Understanding what can be eliminated and where conventions are appropriate can help address this problem.

-We have needed to work hard to minimize our configuration and continue refining what is included always strive to reduce complexity.
-Machinator has benefited from these ideas and allowed us to progressively refine what settings were needed.
+We have needed to work hard to minimize our configuration and always strive to reduce complexity by refining what is included.
+Machinator has benefited from these ideas and allowed us to progressively improve what settings were needed.
 We use conventions heavily to group common settings together logically.
 Cascading defaults for common options removes redundant settings and can be overridden when the default is not enough.
-Features that were once necessary have been removed to avoid unwanted choices.
+Features that were once necessary have been removed to avoid unwanted choices and simplify the code.

 With each iteration we have been able to refine what is included, remove unnecessary options, determine sensible defaults and leverage conventions to